forwardemail/forwardemail.net/app/views/faq/index.md

     Optional Add-on:
   </strong>
   <span>
-    Add a DMARC record for your domain name by following the instructions at <a rel="noreferrer" class="alert-link" href="https://dmarc.postmarkapp.com" target="_blank">https://dmarc.postmarkapp.com</a> (this will allow DMARC verification to pass and help to prevent people from forging emails as if they were from you).
+    Add a DMARC record for your domain name by following the instructions at <a rel="noopener noreferrer" class="alert-link" href="https://dmarc.postmarkapp.com" target="_blank">https://dmarc.postmarkapp.com</a> (this will allow DMARC verification to pass and help to prevent people from forging emails as if they were from you).
     If you intend to use <a href="#how-to-send-mail-as-using-gmail">How to Send Mail As using Gmail</a>, you can only set the DMARC policy to "p=none", for example:
     <br /><br />
     <code>v=DMARC1; p=none; pct=100; rua=mailto:re+random-key@dmarc.postmarkapp.com;</code>